apache/skywalking/docs/en/setup/service-agent/java-agent/agent-optional-plugins/Kotlin-Coroutine-plugin.md

 ![Without kotlin plugin2](http://skywalking.apache.org/screenshots/7.0.0/kotlin/coroutine/without-coroutine-plugin-server2.jpg)

 ### Run with the plugin
-With no business code changed, just install the plugin.
-We can find the tracing paths be connected together.
+Without changing codes manually, just install the plugin.
+We can find the spans be connected together.
 We can get all info of one client call.

 ![With kotlin plugin](http://skywalking.apache.org/screenshots/7.0.0/kotlin/coroutine/run-with-coroutine-plugin.jpg)